jgarzik/yo/README.md

 yo features **multi-vendor, multi-model routing**, sending coding tasks to the best coding model (anthropic opus, for example) and sending planning tasks to the best planning model (qwen, for example), taking a vendor neutral, "best model wins" approach.

+## Status

+Not production yet.
+Currently undergoing heavy development and testing.
+Contributions welcome (file an issue).

 ## Features

 - **Local execution** - Runs on your machine with access restricted to project files